zoton2/Twitch-Team-Hosting-Bot/README.md

 - [Voltage](https://www.twitch.tv/team/voltage) uses it to host their team members on the other team channels.
 - [Team No Sleep](https://www.twitch.tv/team/teamnosleep) used it to host their team members on the other team channels.

 Using this bot somewhere?
-Use an issue/pull request and to get your use added here!
+Use an issue/pull request to get your use added here!